Sky-devlopment/Sky-devlopment/README.md

 - 👋 Hi, I’m @Sky-devlopment
-- 👀 I’m interested in the Cybersecurity, Software devlopment or again on electronics.
+- 👀 I’m interested in the Cybersecurity, Software devlopment and on electronics.
 - 🌱 I’m currently learning C